Understanding Medication Adherence

 - Guard against interactions, which may mean your medicine will not work as well and you may experience more severe side effects.

-- Give all of your care providers—your doctors, nurses, dentist, and pharmacist—an updated list of all of the medications you take, including over-the-counter drugs and supplements
+- Give all of your health care professionals — your doctors, nurses, dentist, and pharmacist — an updated list of all of the medications you take, including over-the-counter drugs and supplements

 - Consider using one pharmacy so your pharmacist can review all of your medications and flag any issues

-- Tell your health care provider about side effects or concerns.
+- Tell your health care professional about side effects or concerns.
 Sometimes side effects can subside over time; your doctor may be able to manage them by adjusting your medications if needed.
 Many heart disease symptoms are similar to side effects from certain medications.
-Your health care provider can help discern which is which.
+Your health care professional can help discern which is which.

 (Click to view)